NAMO TASSA BHAGAVATO ARAHATO SAMMASAMBUDDHASSA

 The Religious Zealots Vs. Freedom Of Expression

-For this short piece I will discuss the danger of religious faith taken quite naturally for many, as a tool of censorship toward those who do not believe as they do.
+For this piece I will discuss the danger of religious faith taken quite naturally for many, as a tool of censorship toward those who do not believe as they do.
 All religions I suppose can theoretically fall prey to this dictatorial attitude, but Christianity and Islam historically have always had a rather persistent knack for doing so.
 After several centuries of being beaten down by the age of enlightenment and after a long and hard won struggle, Christianity for the most part has accepted its place within the frame work of the separation of church and state(1), which allows our secular institutions to help keep it’s lunatic tendency of stoning to death, or setting on fire at the the stake a heretic(2) for the time being safely at bay.

 Lets take a look at this video and then have a short discussion…